SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 COMPONENTS & SUB CIRCUITS - Electrically the circuit breaker panel is the same as a switch & fuse panel.
 Physically it is quite different to incorporate the new hardware and features.
 In this system the positive wire is protected (circuit breaker) as close as possible to the source of power to minimize the wiring with power still on which also reduces corrosion on the power distribution wires.
 The description of each component below follows the power flowing from the battery to each load, which should make this easier to understand.

-• MAIN DISCONNECT CIRCUIT BREAKER (BKR 0) - A 125A circuit breaker (normally on) is installed under the starboard settee.
+• MAIN DISCONNECT CIRCUIT BREAKER (BKR 0) - 125A circuit breaker (normally on) is installed under the starboard settee.
 It is wired between the house/starter battery and the primary buss bars to automatically disconnect all system power in the event of a major electrical short.

 - The charge controller bypasses BKR 0 as it is wired directly to the battery to maximize charging.